-Exceed compliance was determined by the extensive background checks that are conducted independent of each other by the Pa.
+Exceed compliance was determined by the extensive background checks that are conducted independent of each other by the Co.
 DOC Community Corrections Division and Accurate prior to offering employment.
-Also, all staff files reviewed had yearly appraisal that included the PREA checklist of required by this standard.
+Also, all staff files reviewed had a yearly appraisal that included the PREA checklist as required by this standard.
+The human resources staff and facility director keeps this yearly PREA checklist on all employees.

-115.218 Upgrades to facilities and technology Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2-A Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities SRRC Policy 2019-1 PREA Staffing and facility requirements PREA Annual Facility Assessment for last three years 115.218 (a): The facility has not made any major modifications in the last three years.
-The facility did add two cameras during the last 12 months based on an annual assessment in 2020.
+115.218 Upgrades to facilities and technology Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2-A Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities CAE Policy 2014-1 PREA Staffing and facility requirements PREA Annual Facility Assessment for last three years 115.218 (a): The facility has not made any major modifications in the last three years.
 115.218 (b): The facility has an annual PREA assessment that includes needs for cameras and monitoring upgrades.
-There were no recommendations during the September 23, 2021, annual PREA assessment.
+There were no recommendations during the September 22, 2021, annual PREA assessment.
 Compliance was determined by review of the camera mapping program, review of camera placement, and interviews with facility director.